Acoustic Neuroma Program

 This care team includes experts in the fields of otology, neurotology, otolaryngology, neurology, radiology, radiation oncology, audiology, neuro-oncology and neurosurgery.
 They are joined by specially trained nurses, therapists, medical assistants and treatment coordinators.

-Acoustic Neuroma Care with Dr. Rick Friedman
+Acoustic Neuroma Surgery with Dr. Rick Friedman

-A High-Volume Center Makes a Difference
+A High-Volume Acoustic Neuroma Center Makes a Difference

 Why you should seek acoustic neuroma care at UC San Diego Health